PrimaMateria/blog/primamateria-blog/content/hive/index.md

 <!-- more -->

-In this post, I will describe my own approach of using Hive.
+In this post, I will describe my own approach to using Hive.
 It may differ from the prevailing convention of naming things, and it may not utilize the latest available Nix tools.
 I approach my problem as a developer who aims to create a convenient and reproducible development environment.
 I am not an operations